tchen-otterai/ollama-chat/README.md

 1. Make sure your virtual environment is activated.

+2. Adjust your model version constant.
+The default setting is `LLAMA_MODEL = "llama3.1"`

-2. Run the Streamlit app:
+3. Run the Streamlit app:
    ```
    streamlit run app.py
    ```

-3. Open your web browser and navigate to the URL provided by Streamlit (usually `http://localhost:8501`).
+4. Open your web browser and navigate to the URL provided by Streamlit (usually `http://localhost:8501`).

 ## Usage